Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Save the Form with the new Code.

-Now that we have removed the Me.Quantity.AfterUpdate = "[Event Procedure]" Event enabling lines from the Form Module and these will be run from the new Class2 Class Module.
-This will retain the earlier Class1 Class Module Code and you can compare what kind of transformation took place in the Class2 Class Module.
+Now that we’ve removed the Me.Quantity.AfterUpdate = "[Event Procedure]" event-enabling lines from the Form Module, those actions will instead be handled in the new Class2 Class Module.
+The earlier Class1 Class Module code is still in place, so you can easily compare the two and see the transformation that takes place in Class2.

 The second line in the Form_Load() Event Procedure is new and needs some explaining.
-As you can see on the left side of the = symbol the Class2 Class Module object C has a Property Procedure with the name m_Frm that demands a Form Object to be passed to it as a parameter.
+As you can see on the left side of the = symbol, the Class2 Class Module object C has a Property Procedure with the name m_Frm that demands a Form Object to be passed to it as a parameter.

 Class2 Class Module Code Change.